What Is Organic SEO? And Why It’s a Game-Changer for Your Business

 Step 1: Conduct keyword research

-Keyword research is extremely important — in fact, some would say it’s the basis of effective organic SEO strategies.
+Keyword research is extremely important in SEO in digital marketing — in fact, some would say it’s the basis of effective organic SEO strategies.

 When you perform keyword research, use a tool like keywordtool.io to identify valuable keywords for your business and industry.
 Start by entering keywords related to your products or services.